 If an adjoining room is usually comfortably warm while the room next door is chilly, think about adding a room-to-room ventilator.
 These quiet fans with efficient electric motors install into the wall between rooms and move heat from the warmer room into the colder room.
 Thermostat operated so they only run when needed, room-to-room ventilators can be installed for as little as $100.

-For more about economical ways to heat cold rooms, contact the professionals at Sherlock Heating & Air Conditioning.
+For more about economical ways to heat cold rooms, contact the professionals at Sherlock Plumbing Heating & Air.

 Our goal is to help educate our customers in the greater San Diego and San Marcos, California area about energy and home comfort issues (specific to HVAC systems).